Glossary of Laser Eye Surgery Terms

 The lens is inserted through a small, self-sealing incision at the edge of the cornea and sits behind the iris, the coloured part of the eye.
 If required, the lens can be removed from the eye by a surgeon and it will return to its original state prior to the operation.

-IntraLase is blade-free laser technology that creates the corneal flap at the beginning of the LASIK procedure.
+IntraLase is blade-free laser eye technology that creates the corneal flap at the beginning of the LASIK laser eye surgery procedure.
 Prior to IntraLase, the flap was created manually using a small steel blade called a microkeratome.
 IntraLase uses tiny, rapid pulses of laser to form a microscopic bubble at a specific depth and position that is determined by the surgeon.
 This separates the top layers from the rest of the cornea to create a very thin, precise flap.

-• Significantly reduced risk of complication
+- Significantly reduced complication risk

 This is the measurement of the fluid pressure inside the eye.
 The fluid in the eye (the aqueous humour) is made within the eye but drained continuously through a structure called the trabecular meshwork.
 If too much fluid is made, or if there is a blockage in the trabecular meshwork, the pressure within the eye will build up and cause damage to the optic nerve.

 Keratoconus is a rare condition, often inherited, in which the cornea becomes progressively thinner and gradually bulges outward, causing blurred or distorted vision.
 The condition usually affects both eyes.
-Corneal cross-linking and INTACS can stabilise the progression of the disease.
+Corneal cross-linking and INTACS eye surgery can stabilise the progression of the disease.

 Acronym: Light Amplification by Stimulated Emission of Radiation.
 It is a high energy light source that uses light emitted by the natural vibrations of atoms (of a gas or solid material) to cut, burn or dissolve tissues for various clinical purposes: in the retina to treat diabetic retinopathy and macular degeneration to destroy leaking and new blood vessels (neovascularization); on the iris or trabecular meshwork to decrease pressure in glaucoma; after extracapsular cataract extraction to open the posterior lens capsule.